codurance/site/_posts/2017-11-26-setting-up-intellij-for-rust.md

 5.  install IntelliJ [https://www.jetbrains.com/idea/](https://www.jetbrains.com/idea/)
 6.  install "Rust" plugin from the IntelliJ plugin repositories
 7.  open project in IntelliJ by opening the project directory
-    *   keep an eye on the notifications bar at the top of the editor window
+    *   keep an eye on the notifications panel at the top of the editor window
     *   IntelliJ may complain about not finding a cargo project
     *   try to attach it to the `cargo.toml` in your project root directory by following the promps in the notifications panel
     *   This may not get rid of the warning - the plugin should still be working as expected though